lecnim/rucola-markdown/README.rst

 ~~~~~~~

 pattern:
     Renders all files that matches a pattern.
-Default is '**/*.md'
+Default is ``**/*.md``.

 **extensions:
-    Dict with used extensions, a key is a extension name,
+    A dict with used extensions, a key is a extension name,
     a value is a dict with extensions options or True if no options.